bengisusaahin/KotlinInterviewQuestions/README.md

 }
 ```
 In this example, we check if the input variable is a String.
 If it is, Kotlin automatically accepts that this variable is a String, allowing us to immediately access the length property.
 This makes the code cleaner and more readable.

+## 18- The `||` and `&&` operators have a lazy evaluation mechanism.
+What does this mean?
+(Lazily)
+If the left side of the `||` operator is true, there’s no need to check the right side, as the expression will be considered true regardless.

+Similarly, if the left side of the `&&` operator is false, the right side won't be evaluated because the result will be false either way.